gmihaylov/netsuite-chatgpt-integration/README.md

 ```

 ## Architecture
-- **NetSuiteChatGPTChat_UE UserEvent Script**
+- **NetSuiteChatGPTIntegration_UE UserEvent Script**
   - Adds INLINEHTML field on beforeLoad
   - Content including html, js, css is injected from ./html/chat.html file into INLINEHTML field
   - User Event is deployed on Sales Order record and chat popup will show on scriptContext.UserEventType.VIEW
-- **NetSuiteChatGPTChat_SL Suitelet Script**
+- **NetSuiteChatGPTIntegration_SL Suitelet Script**
   - Acts like service to connect to OpenAI API / ChatGPT
-  - Message requests are sent to NetSuiteChatGPTChat_SL > OpenAI by chat.html
+  - Message requests are sent to NetSuiteChatGPTIntegration_SL > OpenAI by chat.html
-  - Messages responses are received from NetSuiteChatGPTChat_SL < OpenAI and rendered in the chat popup by chat.html
+  - Messages responses are received from NetSuiteChatGPTIntegration_SL < OpenAI and rendered in the chat popup by chat.html
   - Messages are preserved in JSON file by User ID (each user has its own file)
-  - Integrates ChatGPT with NetSuite if contextMode is set to true in NetSuiteChatGPTChat_UE ( **CAUTION:** sensitive NetSuite data is sent to ChatGPT / OpenAI API )
+  - Integrates ChatGPT with NetSuite if contextMode is set to true in NetSuiteChatGPTIntegration_UE ( **CAUTION:** sensitive NetSuite data is sent to ChatGPT / OpenAI API )

 ## How to switch between ChatGPT 3.5 / ChatGPT 4 / ChatGPT 4 Turbo?
-In NetSuiteChatGPTChat_SL:
+In NetSuiteChatGPTIntegration_SL:
 ```
 const OPENAI_MODEL = OPENAI_MODELS.GPT3; for ChatGPT 3.5-Turbo (Default)
 const OPENAI_MODEL = OPENAI_MODELS.GPT4; for ChatGPT 4 (May answer slower)